Warnings: Sexual Assault, Rape, Child Abuse, Violence Against Women and Children

 The way she talks about herself and her accomplishments at the end of the book also slightly bothered me, as she has a tone about herself like she’s a martyr.
 Mam’s ex-husband Pierre spoke out about the novel and how it did not properly portray the partnerships that went into founding AEFSIP.
 At times she could also be extremely repetitive and paints a grim picture like every girl has been sold into slavery, everyone is a rapist, and every girl in the brothels is under the age of 10.
 Now statistics on all of these things say otherwise, and as a victim, it’s normal to view everyone around you as a monster as well.

 It is really difficult to judge a personal story like this, in light of the controversy and possible factors that went into Somaly’s fall from grace.
 I have no doubt that bitterness from the divorce and the raid on a high profile hotel would contribute to the media smear on Somaly, and part of it is undeserved.
-I also choose to believe that at least some of the events in her book are true, the way she speaks about home and culture feels authentic and I was actually able to relate since the Philippines has some of the same troubles, attitudes, and customs.
+I also choose to believe that at least some of the events in her book are true, the way she speaks about home and culture feels authentic.
 Do I believe everything that happened in the book is true?
 I’m not entirely sure, and memory history is difficult because it can only be told from one perspective.
 I have no doubt that some things may have been fashioned in a way to create an image.

 Despite all the controversy, it is a shame what has happened with the media frenzy because it takes away from the main issue at hand – that human trafficking is still a monstrous issue in Southeast Asia.
 That there are still millions of women and children that need help.
 That there is a sickness in the world that would cause people to do unspeakable things, and that there is no easy solution.
 Human trafficking is a complicated beast with a lot of money behind it.